-- Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2. - Accessible to Carmignac Group and following legal entities as authorised by the Management Company on a discretionary basis: (i) Institutional investors investing on a proprietary basis.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2 (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements. - Accessible to Institutional investors authorised by the management company on a discretionary basis.
+Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.

+Accessible to Carmignac Group and following legal entities as authorised by the Management Company on a discretionary basis: (i) Institutional investors investing on a proprietary basis.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2 (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements.

+Accessible to Institutional investors authorised by the management company on a discretionary basis.
 Institutional investors are defined within the meaning of article 174 paragraph 2 (c) of the Law of 17 December 2010, as may be amended or superseded.
-Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article. - The minimum subscription does not apply to Carmignac Group.
+Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article.

+The minimum subscription does not apply to Carmignac Group.
 The minimum amount applies to each final investor.

-Net Asset Value (NAV) Payment of subscriptions and redemptions Calculated daily in EUR on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
-The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
+Shares in EUR are issued at th Shares in EUR are issued at the initial price of EUR 100.
+Net Asset Value (NAV) Calculated daily in EUR on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
+Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
 The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
-The list of these days is available upon request at the
+The list of these days is available upon request at the Transfer Agent.

-Transfer Agent.